|

 This is the version 1 of the D_FF.vhd as a simple process (the way it is used in the FSM's state register) and the exact translation of the flow chart in the Fig.3 above.

-This is the version 2 of the same D_FF.vhd in the FSM style in Fig. 4 that is used all the time in this CSD course.
-Naturally, for this simple D_FF, after synthesising the VHDL project, the CC1 and CC2 are reduced to a simple buffer or wire because the state register VHDL is already a D_FF.
+This is the version 2 of the same D_FF.vhd translating the the FSM style in Fig. 4, as it is used all the time in our CSD course.
+Naturally, for this simple D_FF, after synthesising the VHDL project, the CC1 and CC2 are reduced to a simple buffer or wire because the state register is already a D_FF:

 And thus, the key point here is that the synthesiser interprets correctly that you have in mind a 1-bit memory cell that corrently is also called register, as shown in the summary report in Fig.7.